Why PETA Urges Everyone to Steer Clear of the Running of the Bulls

 During the San Fermín festival, which takes place from July 7 to 14, six bulls (uncastrated males) and at least six steers (young neutered males) are released into the streets each day before being corralled into the bullring.
 A total of 48 bulls are tortured and killed over the course of the week, as thousands of people witness their violent deaths.

-2. The frantic animals often fall or crash headfirst into walls while running at full speed, sometimes causing them to break bones or even die.
+2. The frantic animals often fall or crash headfirst into walls while running at full speed, sometimes causing them to break bones.

 running of the bulls